 North Carolina State University’s Park Scholarships Class of 2024 will host the Gerald H. Elkan Distinguished Lecture in Science and Society on Monday, Nov.
 7, 2022, from 5:30-6:30 p.m. in the Talley Student Union Piedmont/Mountain Ballroom.
 Dorothy Roberts, an American sociologist and law professor has been nominated to present the lecture.
+The live stream linked below will be recorded.

 The internationally recognized scholar, public intellectual, and social justice advocate has a B.A. from Yale University, a J.D. from Harvard University and an honorary J.D. from Rutgers University-Newark.
 She currently holds joint appointments at the University of Pennsylvania as the 14th Penn Integrates Knowledge Professor and George A. Weiss University Professor of Law & Sociology, and as the inaugural Raymond Pace and Sadie Tanner Mossell Alexander Professor of Civil Rights.
 Her TEDMED talk, “The Problem with Race-Based Medicine” has garnered over one million views.